karllhughes/learn/_posts/2022-06-09-5-technical-writing-services-compared.md

 ### Draft.dev - Technical Marketing Content That Scales

 Offering nothing but technical writing and content marketing, [Draft.dev](https://draft.dev/) curates a wide variety of authentic technical writers from around the globe.
-All tutorials, blog posts, and marketing content is aimed directly at software developers, data engineers, and DevOps pros – all of which may be interested in partnering with your technical solutions.
+All tutorials, blog posts, and marketing content are aimed directly at software developers, data engineers, and DevOps pros – all of which may be interested in partnering with your technical solutions.

 Apart from technical writing, we also provide: